Kirill-Ateev/life-is-an-illusion/README.md

-# Application for generating the Life is an illusion Ethereum NFT collection
+# Application for generating the "Life is an illusion" Ethereum NFT collection

 https://rarible.com/life-is-an-illusion